 Sprinkle finely chopped pecans over the Cool Whip.

 Refrigerate for 4 hours before serving.

 I find that this recipe is even better the next day, so I like to make it a day or two in advance.

 I hope your family enjoys this classic lemony dessert as much as mine does!

 Luscious Lemon Delight

 - 1/2 cup ground or finely chopped pecans

-- 1/4 cup melted butter
+- 1/4 cup butter melted

-- 1 tbsp lemon juice
+- 1 tbsp lemon juice optional for extra tartness

 - 3 cups milk